 Fishermen are out early at Lake Almanor, casting lines for king salmon, trout, and bass.
 Four and five pound Rainbow trout are not unusual, and they can get up to 10 pounds.
 A 16-pound brown was landed back in 1988.
 Many locals believe there a bigger ones out there, lurking in the 90-foot-deep lake.
 Fish from shore or from a boat, you're bound to score big at Lake Almanor.

-Lodging for most at Lake Almanor is rarely fancy, but its always comfortable.
+Lodging for most at Lake Almanor is rarely lavish, but it's always comfortable.
 RV Parks and campgrounds abound around the lake's edge.
 Resorts often offer a combination of camping spaces and cabins for rent.
 Rental cabins are also available from private owners.

 The nearby town of Chester, population 2,000, provides all the needed services with plenty of restaurants, motels, and stores.
 Smaller communities like Hamilton Branch and Canyon Dam also can be a source of basic supplies.